cpietsch/vikus-viewer-script/README.md

 Copy the folder 1024, 4096 and sprites inside data into your /data folder of your [vikus-viewer](https://github.com/cpietsch/vikus-viewer) instance.
 After a successful run you can delete the tmp folder.

-_A note for collections of 5000+ items_: In the default configuration the script will generate sprites at the maximum dimensions of 256x256px.
-For faster loading time and collections with a lot of items, you should adjust the resolution of the sprites by running changing the `--spriteSize` flag to e.g. 90.
+_A note for collections of 5000+ items_: In the default configuration the script will generate sprites at the maximum dimensions of 128x128px.
+For faster loading time and collections with a lot of items, you should adjust the resolution of the sprites by using the `--spriteSize` flag to e.g. 90.

-### Examples:
+### Examples

 #### Create textures